Tony Brown (December 11, 1946 - )

 He was the original pianist for the Dixie Melody Boys when that group formed in 1962.
 He remained with them until 1964.
 He joined JD Sumner And The Stamps Quartet in 1965 where Sumner gave him the nickname "Tarzan."
 Brown released a solo piano LP in 1969 title "Tarzan" Tony Brown Plays Piano followed by a comedy LP with Sumner in 1970 titled JD Sumner And Tarzan N'Em Humor In Concert.

-After leaving the Stamps in 1972, Brown played piano briefly for the Oak Ridge Boys.
-He joined Voice in 1973, a group that was part of Elvis Presley's entourage.
-In 1976, Brown was part of Elvis Presley's "Jungle Room" recording sessions at Graceland.
-After Presley's death, he toured with Emmylou Harris as part of her "Hot Band" from 1977 to 1978.
+After leaving the Stamps in 1972, Brown played piano for the Oak Ridge Boys.
+He joined Voice in 1975, a group that was part of Elvis Presley's entourage that Brown has described as Elvis' "house band."
+In addition to appearing at his concerts, Voice would make music with Elvis in his home or wherever he happened to be settled for a few days.
+In 1976, Brown was part of Elvis Presley's "Jungle Room" recording sessions at Graceland, and he also played piano in Elvis' TCB band after the departure of Glenn D. Hardin.
+After Presley's death, Brown toured with Emmylou Harris as part of her "Hot Band" from 1977 to 1978.

 In the early 1990s, Brown became the president of MCA Records Nashville.